divyajeettt/KeepMyPass/README.md

 ## Run

-To use, clone the repository on your device, navigate to the folder, and execute:
+To run, clone the repository on your device, navigate to the folder, and execute:

 ```
 python3 main.py